AvivYaniv/Cortex/README.md

 #### 5.3.2.
 MessageQueue Driver
 As stated above, you are free to change to ***any*** message-queue technology. <br/>

-To change for a new message-queue technology, take the following easy and simple steps: <br/>
+To change for a new message-queue technology, take the following three easy and simple steps: <br/>
 <br/>

 &emsp; 1.